-I always have the best of intentions about posting my reading lists early in the month.
+I always have the best of intentions about posting reviews of the books I read early in the month.
 But then LIFE happens, and the month is almost over before I get around to it.

-I finished seven and a half books in June, and quite a variety of books at that.
+I finished seven and a half books in June (including Lynda Mullaly’s Fish in a Tree), and quite a variety of books at that.
 Here’s the full run-down, in the order I finished them:

 The books I read in June:

 I spent the first week of June proofreading and putting finishing touches on my own newest title.
 If you’re longing to take a stress-free, affordable, and memorable vacation, this is the book for you.
 Pack Up & Leave is jam-packed with tips to make traveling with children of all ages easier, as well as more economical, educational, and enjoyable.

 It covers everything from the early planning stages of a trip and efficient ways to pack your bags to choosing souvenirs that won’t clutter your house and tending to laundry once you get home.
 You’ll learn how to keep the kids entertained in car without using digital devices, how to chart a course that ensures the journey is as memorable as the destination, how to find fun in unexpected places, and how to stretch your vacation dollar further than you ever dreamed it could go.